jarmokivekas/tuamk-thesis/doc/main.md

 in the application's standard.
 Out-of-spec signals can be rejected and ignored.

-Simplified measurement of the RF energy on present on a band can be done on an attenuated version of the signal to set the receiver's gain to an appropriate level and protect the monitoring system from damage caused by high-power signals.
+Simplified measurement of the RF energy present on a band can be done on an attenuated version of the signal to set the receiver's gain to an appropriate level and protect the monitoring system from damage caused by high-power signals.